Skip to main content

 • “The story is as follows: you're one of more than a dozen different necromancers that have been sealed away in your mausoleum after a mild disagreement with the locals of the surrounding lands as to the proper treatment of corpses and the philosophical nature of the afterlife.”

-• “The story is practically non-existent, and is fully explained in the introductory scenes leading up to the title screen, but the story isn't the main draw of the game.”
+• “The story is practically non-existent and is fully explained in the introductory scenes leading up to the title screen; however, the contrast between the dark necromancer theme and the light-hearted, joke-filled atmosphere makes for a surprisingly fun experience.”

-• “After reading the opening text when booting the game up and after beating King Gigald, I thought there might have been some story elements here.”
+• “After reading the opening text when booting the game and after beating King Gigald, I thought there might have been some story elements here, but overall the story is minimal.”

 • atmosphere